Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 #### Memory
 [Top](#go-big "Top")<br>
-I am creating the list ([]) img_565 early on and keeping it in scope so we don't fragment RAM by allocating it over and over.
+I am creating the list ([]) img_565 early on and keeping it in scope so we don't fragment RAM by allocating/deallocating it over and over.
+- This stores the 16-bit pixel information of the current background image.
+That will be a handy thing to have around as we move the snow sprites around.

 ## Circuit Python First Steps
 * [Top](#go-big "Top")<br>